andris9/gearnode/README.md

   * **background** - if set to true, detach the job from the client (complete and error events will not be sent to the client)
   * **priority** - indicates the priority of the job.
 Possible values "low", "normal" (default) and "high"

-Returns a Gearman Job object with the following events
+Returns a Client Job object with the following events

   * **created** - when the function is queued by the server (params: handle value)
   * **complete** - when the function returns (params: response data in encoding specified by the options value)